lauragift21/cm.com-hackathon/docs/source/frontend.md

 Frontend Instructions
 ===================================================

-Tasks:
+## Tasks

 * Create & deploy a NextJS project using npm cloudflare create
 * Go to dash and explore, then attach a custom domain.
-You can use any URL in the form of <YOUR-SUBDOMAIN>.cf-workshop.eu
+You can use any URL in the form of `<YOUR-SUBDOMAIN>.cf-workshop.eu`
 * Get local dev running by running npm run dev
 * Edit Home page to have a file-upload form
 * Deploy your changes to Pages using previews (see https://developers.cloudflare.com/pages/platform/direct-upload/#publish-your-assets); note that you'll have to install next-on-pages first using npm and use the following command to deploy npx wrangler pages deploy .vercel/output/static